rewtums/immutablebot/README.md

 ## Adding commands

 Immutablebot commands are straightforward regex matches with a function attached.
-The `Command.Agent` holds a HashDict which can be added to either from an interactive console or through a file.
+The `Command.Agent` holds a `HashDict` which can be added to either from an interactive console or through a file.
 The default commands are loaded from `lib/immutablebot/Commands/commands.exs`.

+The structure of a command is simply a tuple:

+      { "Regex to be compiled", fn(speaker, args) -> "Return string" end }

+Where `speaker` is the user name of the IRC user who sent the message and `args` represents an `Enum` of the result of a `Regex.Scan` with the supplied `Regex`.

+You can load commands interactively through `iex` or by loading a `.exs` file that imports `Command.Agent` and then loads each one.
+Your choice.

 ## Using APIs

 The only API configured right now is using [HTTPoison](https://github.com/edgurgel/httpoison) to scrape the [HackerNews API](https://github.com/HackerNews/API) and grab a random comment.

+## Notes

+SSL only connections.
+Plain TCP is so 2007.

+## TODO

+LOTS OF THE THINGS.